Eating habits and behaviors

 Think about what triggers or prompts may be causing some of your eating habits.

-- Is there something around you that makes you eat when you are not hungry or choose unhealthy snacks often?
+- Is there something around you that makes you eat when you are not hungry or leads you to choose unhealthy snacks?

 - Does the way you feel make you want to eat?